Parkland Corporation

-Parkland Corporation (formerly Parkland Fuel Corporation) is a Canadian energy and retail company based in Calgary, Alberta, acquired in 2025 by Sunoco.
-Parkland operates gas stations under the Esso, Ultramar, Chevron, Pioneer, and Fas Gas Plus brands.
+Parkland Corporation (formerly Parkland Fuel Corporation) is a Canadian energy and retail company based in Calgary, Alberta, acquired in 2025 by Sunoco LP.
+(Note: Sunoco LP is a U.S.-based petroleum business historically connected to, but no longer affiliated with, Suncor Energy.
+Suncor previously operated Sunoco-branded gas stations in Canada; most were rebranded to Petro-Canada in 2009.)
+Parkland operates gas stations under the in-house Pioneer, Ultramar, and Fas Gas Plus brands, and is also a franchisee of Imperial Oil's Esso banner, and U.S. chain Chevron.
 The company holds the rights to the convenience store brand On the Run in Canada and most of the United States, and franchises White Spot's fast food restaurant chain Triple O's in Alberta, British Columbia, and Ontario.
 Parkland also operates commercial oil and gas businesses under the Bluewave Energy, Columbia Fuels, Sparlings, and Ultramar brands.

 At the time of its acquisition, it was the largest independent fuel retailing company in Canada, as well as the second-largest convenience store operator.
-It is listed on the Toronto Stock Exchange, with a market capitalization of $3.9 billion as of March 2018.
+Prior to its acquisition, it was listed on the Toronto Stock Exchange, with a market capitalization of $3.9 billion as of March 2018.